Statements

 One American kills another American, on one side.
 One American kills eleven Venezuelans, on the other.

-One is arrested an invoked death penalty for.
+One is arrested and invoked death penalty for.
 The other is the President of the United States.

 The conclusion to all this is that there is no reciprocity in this whole deal.
 There’s only strength.
 There’s only violence.
 It’s always been just violence.

 The last few months I’ve seen this side of the faction desperately trying to “win” arguments.
 Pointing out contradictory statements of politicians, logical fallacies and so on.
+Even Bernie Sanders still believes this is just “a debate.”
 How is it possible that the great majority has not understood how pointless this type of fight is?
 You aren’t fighting against a RATIONAL opponent.
 Continuing to employ a rational strategy, given the context, is only a complete waste of time.
 And, consequently, make yourself a moron for having not figured this out already.

 Trump’s side operates on two concepts ONLY: